coretrix/hitrix/docs/docs/guide/services/feature_flag.md

 service.DI().FeatureFlag()
 ```

+At start of the service hitrix is syncing the feature_flag table with the registered features.
+Automatically make inserts and updates if it's needed.
+The service never remove from the table!

+Also you are able to activate and deactivate the features using our dev panel

 # Use case

 In case you want to enable/disable the whole resolver you can do it in that way